Mohit242-bit/clean/COMPLETE.md

 ## ✅ Status: FINISHED & PRODUCTION READY

-Your Sqeakycleaning services website has been successfully enhanced with premium professional images and sophisticated Framer Motion animations.
+Your Squeaky Clean services website has been successfully enhanced with premium professional images and sophisticated Framer Motion animations.

 ---